pebble-tree/node-foundationdb/README.md

 - The transaction which created the promise was aborted due to a conflict
 - The transaction was manually cancelled via `tn.rawCancel`

-*Warning 💣:* Watches won't fire until their transaction is committed.
+*Warning:* Watches won't fire until their transaction is committed.
 This will deadlock your program:

 ```javascript
 db.doTn(async tn => {